-- Ceramic Black, Flame Red, Translucent Blue
+- Glass finish in multiple colours: Ceramic Black, Flame Red, Translucent Blue

-Say what you will about HTC, you can't accuse it of lacking in design.
+Say what you will about HTC, you can't accuse it of lacking in design exuberance.
 While Samsung was producing plastic phones, HTC was working with materials that defined the modern smartphone landscape.
 Look at the proliferation of metal that followed the HTC One M7 and look at 2018's sudden passion for exotic glass finishes.

-- Mechanical buttons out
+- Mechanical buttons are out

 - Edge Sense 2.0 brings lots of functions